KediDili/VanillaPlusProfessions/features.md

 ### Mining
 #### Metallurgist (Lv15)
 #### Ironmonger (Lv15)
+Ores are worth more.

+For Mod Authors: If you add custom ores, then you should also double your ore's sell price.
 #### Ignitor (Lv15)
+Furnaces work faster.
+Makes it so that any metal bar is processed %20 faster in both Furnace and Heavy Furnaces.
+For Mod Authors: If you add custom ores and metal bars, you should also make it faster.
 #### Crafter (Lv15)
 #### Archeologist (Lv15)
+For Mod Authors: If you add custom artifacts, then you should also add machine rules to Recycle Machine to process your artifacts.
 #### Mineralogist (Lv15)
 #### Appraiser (Lv15)
 #### Enchanter (Lv15)